DSD-DBS/capella-collab-manager/docs/docs/development/index.md

 to contribute code.
 In order to reduce the burden on our maintainers, please make sure that your code follows our style guidelines.

+!!! info

+    The "Developer Documentation" focuses on the development of the Collaboration Manager itself.
+    If you want to use our API to automate tasks, refer to the [API documentation](../api/index.md) instead.

 ## Setup of a Local Development Environment

 In addition to the